What is FII Meaning?

 Here are some pros of Foreign Institutional Investors:

-- Capital Inflows: FIIs bring substantial foreign capital, fostering economic growth by providing resources for business expansion and innovation.
+- Capital Inflows: FIIs bring substantial foreign capital, fostering economic growth by providing resources for business expansion and innovation, which demonstrates what is FII and its importance.

 - Strengthened Corporate Governance: FIIs advocate for improved corporate governance practices, promoting transparency and accountability.